From BR Bullpen

 Ricardo Nanita has played as high as AAA.

-Nanita began his career by being drafted out of a US college, an unusual start for a Dominican native.
+Nanita began his career by being drafted out of a US college, an unusual start for a Dominican native who attended high school in the Dominican Republic.
 He hit .388 as a senior at Florida International University, putting him third in the Sun Belt Conference.
 The Chicago White Sox chose Nanita in the 14th round of the 2003 amateur draft; he was their only pick between #10 and #18 who wound up signing with the team, being signed by Jose Ortega.

 Nanita made his pro debut with the Great Falls White Sox and made an immediate impact.
 He hit .384/.445/.546 with 38 runs and 37 RBI in 47 games before a wrist injury ended his season on August 12.
 He had a 30-game hitting streak, setting a Pioneer League record.
 Nanita finished second in the league in average (behind Lou Palmisano) and in OBP (.007 behind Joey Votto).
 Baseball America rated him as having the best pro debut (along with one other player) among all 2003 White Sox draftees.
 He was also rated as the league's #19 prospect, between Carlos Gonzalez and Juan Morillo.
 Nanita was named to the All-Star outfield alongside Warner Madrigal and Terry Trofholz.

 Ricardo looked much more human in 2004 but still did well for the Kannapolis Intimidators (.316/.400/.391 in 61 G) and the Winston-Salem Warthogs (.241/.326/.327 in 55 G).
 Had he qualified, he would have ranked 7th in the South Atlantic League in average, right behind Delmon Young and Ian Stewart.